sunfishcode/basic-text/docs/Unicode.md

 ## Conversion

-### String Conversion, Lossy
+### String Conversion, Infallible

-To convert a byte sequence into a Unicode String in a manner that always succeeds but potentially loses information:
+To convert a byte sequence into a Unicode String in a manner that always succeeds but potentially loses information about invalid encodings:
  - Perform [U+FFFD Substitution of Maximal Subparts].

-### String Conversion, Strict

-To convert a byte sequence into a Unicode String in a manner that always succeeds but potentially loses information:
- - Report an error if an invalid encoding is encountered.

 [Basic Text]: BasicText.md
 [Unicode Scalar Values]: https://unicode.org/glossary/#unicode_scalar_value